 3. Learn about the licensing requirements early

 Childcare is a highly regulated industry and requires certifications and inspections.
-Whether home care or a commercial set up, you will have to ensure that these regulations are met with.
+Whether home care or a commercial set up, you will have to ensure that these regulations are met.
 The licensing requirements largely revolve around safety and health needs.
-Visit the licensing boards within your city to get the exact hang of the regulations required to be adhered to.
-Generally, you will be required to abide by the law for medical screenings, childcare, and first aid training certifications.
-The licensing authority would also undertake an on-site inspection for verification.
-All this might require a lot of to and fro and might take up several weeks.
-So, prepare accordingly.
+Visit the licensing boards within your city or county to get the exact regulations to be adhered to.
+Generally, you will be required to abide by the law for medical screenings, childcare, child/caregiver ratios and have employees with first aid training certifications.
+The licensing authority will also undertake an on-site inspection for verification and compliance.
+All this might require a lot of work and might take up several weeks, so prepare accordingly.

 5. Work on the funding side

 Once the business plan is charted, you have a fair understanding of financial requirements.
 Depending on your investment capacity you might want to opt for a business loan.
-A partnership or help from friends and family are alternate options to consider.
+A partnership or help from friends and family are alternate options to consider for funding.